PietroAndrade/Crop-pdf-pages/README.md

 *If you want to see your file's coordinates, uncomment the lines in the eval method.*

-**For usage**: Insert the pdf into this folder and then run the script
+**For usage**: Insert the pdf into this folder, rename the line 4 and then run the script